As a child growing up in Charlotte, UNC School of the Arts alumna Jessica McJunkins, aka Lady Jess, took to the violin like a natural.

 Before the concert, she said, “It will be exciting and emotional.
 A very full-circle moment for me.”

-The concert included a student string ensemble and a performance by a string quintet of alumni from the School of Music who live in the area — Fabrice Dharamraj, violin (1996); Charles Shafer, violin (2010); Matthew Darsey, cello (2009); Eli Kaynor, cello (2016 and 2017); and Christian Gray, double bass (high school, 2010).
+The concert included the performance of two works by a student string ensemble; a performance with Lady Jess and her former teacher and chairman of the String Department at UNCSA, Kevin Lawrence; and Lady Jess in a violin concerto by Joseph Bologne.
+The latter two works also featured a string quintet of alumni from the School of Music who live in the area — Fabrice Dharamraj, violin (1996); Charles Shafer, violin (2010); Matthew Darsey, cello (2009); Eli Kaynor, cello (2016 and 2017); and Christian Gray, double bass (high school, 2010).
+UNCSA's new associate conductor Karen Ní Bhroin, who is also the assistant conductor of the Winston-Salem Symphony, conducted the concert.

 “We’re very proud of our alum,” said Saxton Rose, interim dean of the UNCSA School of Music.
 “It’s a great opportunity to be able to showcase them like Lady Jess and our other alumni whenever we can.